Artem-on-ishche/CSC207_Project/readme.md

 In the future we could add promotional integrations with some brands by recommending their clothing more.

 # Weather API
+// Isn't it OpenWeatherAPI??, I think we need to change this at some point
+// TODO: change this
 The API we're using is [OpenMeteo](https://open-meteo.com/).

+// TODO: add info about Ximilar API in the readme
 ![postman_screenshot](postman_screenshot.png)
 ![output_screenshot](img.png)